 Rum is optional in Haitian kremas, and it is to be added at the very end of the recipe.

-Do note that the rum will not cook out at any point, so adding this ingredient will make the drink alcoholic.
+Do note that the rum will not cook out at any point, so adding this ingredient will make the drink an alcoholic drink.

 Some Haitian kremas recipes are quicker and do not require the infusion step and instead blend the ingredients.